rdbharti/Ansible-DevOps-Beginners-System-Admins/02-Prepare-Ansible-Lab-Environment/README.md

 - Copy Ansible-control-node SSH-key to rehel node and ubuntu node.
 - ` ssh-copy-id <rhel-node-ip> `
 - ` ssh-copy-id <ubuntu-node-ip> `

+# Ansible ad-hoc command

+- Ad-hoc commans are for tasks that are repeated rarely.
+- Eg. To poweroff all lab machines for Christmas vacation,
+- You execute a quick one liner in Ansible without writing a playbook.
+` ansible [pattern] -m [module] -m "[module option]" `

+- Modules:
+  - Ping
+  - Command
+  - Stat
+  - Yum
+  - User
+  - Setup

+- eg : ansible all -m ping